Breathfang/BreathfangGeoNodes/README.md

 ### How to generate .zip packaged file for Node Pack
 To generate .zip packaged file for Node Pack, you can run _NodepackZipGenerator.py for generate .zip file.
 You just need only require Python 3.13 or higher.

+### Can I use Node Pack for commercial use?
+Yes, you can use Node Pack for commercial use.
+We released Node Pack under GPL-3 license.

+### Can I contribute to Node Pack?
+Yes, you can contribute to Node Pack.
+But as long as you following our [Contributing Requirements](#Contributing-Requirements), then you're welcome to contribute to Node Pack.

 # Upcoming Features
 To see upcoming features, see in [Github Project](https://github.com/Breathfang/BreathfangGeoNodes/projects/)